matrix-org/matrix-spec-proposals/proposals/3079-low-bandwidth-csapi.md

 Where `8` is statically mapped to a string key e.g `origin_server_ts`.
 This means it is possible for a key to be defined twice: once as a number and once as a string.
 If this happens, the string key MUST be used.
 It is NOT required that keys which have integers are represented as such; the integer mapping is entirely optional.
+String representations of numbers e.g `"8"` MUST NOT be expanded, and should be treated literally.
+As JSON does not allow integer keys, this prevents any ambiguity when converting from CBOR to JSON.
 The complete key enum list is in Appendix A and represents version 1 of the CBOR key mappings.

 Clients MUST set the `Content-Type` header to `application/cbor` when sending CBOR objects.
 Similarly, servers MUST set the `Content-Type` header to `application/cbor` when responding with CBOR to requests.
-Server MUST NOT respond to requests with `Content-Type: application/json` with CBOR, unless the `Accept` header in the client's request includes `application/cbor`.
+Servers MUST NOT respond to requests with `Content-Type: application/json` with CBOR, unless the `Accept` header in the client's request includes `application/cbor`.

 TODO: Define test objects to and from JSON